MaxiDonkey/DelphiHuggingFace/README.md

 Instead, this tutorial will focus on using the APIs with Delphi, highlighting key features such as image and sound classification, music generation (`music-gen`), sentiment analysis, object detection in images, image segmentation, and all natural language processing (NLP) functions.

+First, make sure to obtain a usage key, which you can manage through this [link](https://huggingface.co/settings/tokens)

 <br/>

 # Contributing